eserrose/Heatshrink-C_Sharp/README.md

-Heatshrink-C#
+<h2>Heatshrink-C#</h2>

+A C# implementation of the Heatshrink library by atomicobject.
+If you are using it on an embedded application but want to decode the files on a desktop application, you may use it.

-You must select the platform target as x86 if you are using the included dlls!
+<strong>Important note:</strong> You must select the platform target as x86 if you are using the included dlls!

 If you want to create your own dll file follow the steps: